Kumbhkaran27/About-me/README.md

 ### About Me

 With over 2 years of experience as a software engineer, I specialize in backend development and cloud technologies.
-I’ve developed solutions in Java, Spring Boot, Golang, Scala, and Kubernetes, and have a proven track record of solving critical issues and enhancing application performance.
-My recent projects include a To-Do List application using Spring Boot and Maven and a Flutter-based Battleships game for a machine problem.
+I’ve developed solutions in Java, Spring Boot, React and have a proven track record of solving critical issues and enhancing application performance.
+My recent projects include a Github-timeseries_Forecasting.  application using React and flask and a Flutter-based Battleships game for a machine problem.

 Feel free to explore my repositories and connect with me!